Vice President of Communications and Government Relations, D.C.

-Lewis Lowe is the Communications Director for Federal Affairs at Strategies 360, where he works with clients across a wide variety of fields, including but not limited to energy, environment, technology, housing, transportation, health care, and American Indian and Alaska Native issues.
+Lewis Lowe is Vice President of Communications and Government Relations at Strategies 360’s Washington D.C office, where he works with clients across a wide variety of fields, including but not limited to energy, environment, technology, housing, transportation, health care, and American Indian and Alaska Native issues.

 Lewis helps clients devise and deliver their messages to federal lawmakers and the Beltway press corps, as well as targeted publications across the country.
 He works with both traditional media and digital/social media.
 Lewis has successfully pitched or shaped stories and opinion pieces appearing in the New York Times, Wall Street Journal, Washington Post, CNN, the AP, Denver Post, LA Times, and many more.
 From 2015 – 2018, Lewis was the chairman of the Public Affairs Committee for the National Hydropower Association.